microsoft/pxt-microbit/docs/device/windows-app/troubleshoot.md

 1. Put your @boardname@ into **MAINTENANCE Mode**.
 To do this, unplug the USB cable from the @boardname@ and then re-connect the USB cable while you hold down the reset button.
 Once you insert the cable, you can release the reset button.
 You should now see a **MAINTENANCE** drive instead of the **MICROBIT** drive like before.
 Also, a yellow LED light will stay on next to the reset button.
 ![MAINTENANCE gesture](/static/mb/device/maintenance.gif)
-2. <a href="https://support.microbit.org/helpdesk/attachments/19008095092" target="_blank">Download the firmware .hex file</a>
+2. <a href="https://support.microbit.org/helpdesk/attachments/19008095092" target="_blank" download="microbitfirmware.hex">Download the firmware .hex file</a>
 3. Drag and drop that file onto the **MAINTENANCE** drive.
 4. The yellow LED will flash while the `HEX` file is copying.
 When the copy finishes, the LED will go off and the @boardname@ resets.
 The **MAINTENANCE** drive now changes back to **MICROBIT**.
 5. The upgrade is complete!
 You can open the **DETAILS.TXT** file to check and see that the firmware version changed to the match the version of the `HEX` file you copied.